Multi-document Summarization via Deep Learning Techniques: A Survey: Introduction

 \section{Introduction}

-As technology advances in the rapidly developing era, the exponentially increasing of text data makes analyzing and understanding textual files a tedious work \cite{oussous2018big, hu2017opinion}.
-From the readers' perspective, capturing the salient information from overwhelming documents is a labor-intensive and time-consuming task.
-The voluminous documents are urgently required to be processed more efficiently and the abundance of text data calls for text summarization techniques.
-Text summarization is one of the important tasks of natural language processing that automatically convert a text or a collection of texts within the same topic into a concise summary that contains key semantic information.
-The length of summaries is usually significantly less than the original text(s) \cite{radev2002introduction}.
-The research on automatic text summarization has been attractive in the field of natural language processing \cite{afantenos2005summarization, tas2007survey, moratanch2016survey} which can be beneficial for many downstream applications such as creating news digests, search, and report generation \cite{paulus2018deep}.
+In this era of rapidly advancing technology, the exponential increase of data availability makes analyzing and understanding text files a tedious, labor-intensive, and time-consuming task \cite{oussous2018big, hu2017opinion}.
+The need to process this abundance of text data rapidly and efficiently calls for new, effective text summarization techniques.
+Text summarization is a key natural language processing (NLP) tasks that automatically converts a text, or a collection of texts within the same topic, into a concise summary that contains key semantic information which can be beneficial for many downstream applications such as creating news digests, search engine, and report generation \cite{paulus2018deep}.